SBNSoftware/SBNSoftware.github.io/sbn/sbnprod_wiki/sample.md

 ### Notes on samples ###
 * MC2020A
   * SBND Intime Cosmic sample in MCP2020A (and possibly older productions)
-    * bug in LArSoft can lead to issues where the best matching particle is non existent
+    * bug in LArSoft can lead to issues where the best matching particle is non existent.
     * more information: [DocDB:20894](https://sbn-docdb.fnal.gov/cgi-bin/private/ShowDocument?docid=20894)

 Data SBN Production Samples